Jtrahan88/APIs/README.md

 # APIs
 Different APIs I have Used and links to the Documentation.
 This list will continue to grow.

-This is here for all who need as well as for myself if I ever need a quick rundown of what I did in teh past for projects I have worked on.
+This is here for all who need as well as for myself if I ever need a quick rundown of what I did in the past, for projects I have worked on.

 # Smartsheets